emberjs/website/source/guides/testing/testing-components.md

 #### Setup

-Before testing components, be sure to add testing application div to your testing html file:
+Before testing components, be sure to add the testing application div to your testing html file:

 ```html
 <!-- as of time writing, ID attribute needs to be named exactly ember-testing -->
 <div id="ember-testing"></div>
 ```

-and then you'll also need to tell Ember to use this element for rendering the application in
+You'll also need to tell Ember to use this element for rendering the application:

 ```javascript
 App.rootElement = '#ember-testing'
 ```

-Components can be tested using the `moduleForComponent` helper.
-Here is a simple Ember component:
+You can test components using the `moduleForComponent` helper.
+Testing this simple Ember component:

 ```javascript